atro-itu/bdsa-project-newgit/docs/doc.md

 4. Implement a visualization of the forks of a GitHub repository as a third visualization.
 It might just be a list view similar as illustrated on top.
 In case you find a more suitable visualization, you are free to choose that instead.
 5. Now that your application changed, update the documentation of your `GitInsight` applications to reflect the current state of the application.
 For sure, update the architecture illustration from last week.
 Likely it is a good idea to illustrate how the front-end and the back-end interact when a new analysis is triggered via a sequence diagram.
 In this case the it will be a sub-system sequence diagram where the blocks on top of swim lanes represent the front-end, back-end, and other systems as sub-systems instead of objects as shown multiple times in lectures, see for example [here](https://www.lucidchart.com/pages/uml-system-sequence-diagram).

+## Week 5
+1. Implement an analysis and visualization of your choice in your GitInsight application.

 # Non Functional Requirements
 ## Week 1
 1. Build a small C#/.Net Core application that can be run from the command-line.
 As a parameter, it should receive the path to a Git repository that resides in a local directory, i.e., a directory on your computer.